localizely/intl_utils/README.md

   <b>enabled: true</b> # Required.
 Must be set to true to activate the package.
 Default: false
   class_name: S # Optional.
 Sets the name for the generated localization class.
 Default: S
   main_locale: en # Optional.
 Sets the main locale used for generating localization files.
 Provided value should consist of language code and optional script and country codes separated with underscore (e.g. 'en', 'en_GB', 'zh_Hans', 'zh_Hans_CN').
 Default: en

+  localizely: # Optional settings if you use Localizely platform.
+Read more: https://localizely.com/flutter-localization
+    project_id: # Get it from the https://app.localizely.com/projects page.
+    upload_overwrite: # Set to true if you want to overwrite translations with upload.
+Default: false
+    upload_as_reviewed: # Set to true if you want to mark uploaded translations as reviewed.
+Default: false
 </pre>

 ### Add ARB files